 The Client grants (in advance or otherwise) Openprovider the right to register the domain name (or arrange for it to be registered) in its own name, or to transfer it (or arrange for it to be transferred), if:

-The Client fails, after having received a reminder to that effect, to extend the domain name as of the expiry date; or
+– The Client fails, after having received a reminder to that effect, to renew the domain name as of the expiry date; or

-The Client is in default with regard to payment of the extension costs.
+– The Client is in default with regard to payment of the renewal costs.

 As soon as the domain name is registered in or transferred to, pursuant to the previous subclause, the name of Openprovider, Openprovider shall obtain the unlimited right to lease, sublicense, sell or otherwise alienate or encumber the domain name, in accordance with the applicable (registry) conditions.

 For the duration of ongoing administrative proceedings, or a 15-day period after the conclusion of such proceedings, or for the duration of a pending legal case or arbitration period regarding the domain name, the Client is not entitled to transfer the domain name registration to a third party, unless this third party confirms in writing that it will abide by the court ruling or arbitration.

 Openprovider does not have any control over the registration of IDN domain names (Internationalized Domain Names) and the service may be modified, interrupted or even terminated by the registry without prior notification.
 Openprovider is not obliged to guarantee the continued existence or availability of IDN domain names; registration is at the Client’s own risk.
 The Client acknowledges that the operation of multi-language domains differs from normal domains.
 The Client also acknowledges that an IDN may not function at all due to the continual introduction of new technologies.

 Any IP addresses made available to the Client will remain under the administration of Openprovider and are non-transferable in the event that the Client chooses to move/terminate the registration.
 Furthermore, multiple Openprovider clients may operate under the same IP address.